IHE/RAD.IRA/input/pagecontent/volume-1.md

 It is necessary for the Driving Application to subscribe to the reporting events:
 - Receives its own events as a confirmation
 - Receives the version ID of the event which is required for concurrency control
-- Receives synchronization error events from the Hub or from other Synchronizing Applications.
+- Receives synchronization error events from the Hub or from other Subscribers.

 Once the Image Display completed its subscription, it launches the Report Creator.
 The Report Creator, as a Synchronizing Application, can follows the context and content events automatically.

 > Note that *launching* the Report Creator (or any Synchronizing Application) by the Image Display (or any Driving Application) may be implemented in different ways.
-For example, the Synchronizing Application can be started and terminated, or it can be put in focus and minimize when not needed but keep running in the background for efficiency.
+For example, the Synchronizing Application can be started and terminated, or it can be put in focus and minimize when not needed but keep running in the background for efficiency, or a combination.

 When launched, the first thing that the Report Creator does as a Synchronizing Application is to subscribe to the reporting session.
 The information about the Hub and the session is provided by the Image Display during launch.